Mobile Homes vs Static Cabins: B2B Dealer Comparison Guide

 Construction and Specification

-Both mobile homes and static log cabins are manufactured from Nordic spruce using CNC precision cutting technology.
+Both mobile homes and static log cabins are manufactured from northern European spruce using CNC precision cutting technology.
 However, the construction methodology differs significantly between the two product types, driven by the fundamentally different requirements of transportability versus permanence.

 Mobile home construction centres on the chassis and bearer system.
 Glulam floor bearers (typically 88 mm engineered timber) form the structural base, designed to distribute loads evenly across the transport chassis and site bearers.
 Wall construction uses 88 mm solid or glulam timber as standard, providing a balance between structural integrity, thermal performance, and weight management for road transport.
 The roof structure must accommodate transport stresses including wind loading and road vibration, requiring engineering specifications that account for dynamic as well as static loads.

 Static log cabin construction uses conventional interlocking log wall systems without transport constraints.
-Wall thicknesses range from 28 mm (small garden buildings and storage) through 44–70 mm (garden offices and leisure cabins) to 88–220 mm (twin-skin insulated structures for permanent habitation).
+Wall thicknesses range from 28 mm (small garden buildings and storage) through 44–70 mm (garden offices and leisure cabins) to 88–220 mm (twin-skin insulated structures for higher-specification project briefs).
 The absence of weight and width restrictions allows thicker walls, larger roof spans, and more ambitious architectural designs including multi-level construction, integrated verandas, and complex roof geometries.

-Both product types share common quality elements: precision CNC cutting on Hundegger machinery (tolerance ±±2 mm), kiln-dried timber processed in Nardi kilns (12–15% moisture content), double or triple glazing options, and stainless steel hardware.
+Both product types share common quality elements: precision CNC cutting on Hundegger machinery, kiln-dried timber processed in Nardi kilns (12–15% moisture content), double or triple glazing options, and stainless steel hardware.
 The quality differential between mobile and static is not a matter of manufacturing standard but of engineering optimisation for different end-use scenarios.

 For dealers, this means both product lines carry equivalent manufacturing credibility.
 The specification differences reflect functional requirements, not quality tiers.